Salary sacrifice: conditions for successful salary sacrifice: entitlement to cash

 Some remuneration is discretionary, for example some non-contractual bonuses.
 By definition discretionary remuneration is not part of a contractual arrangement.
 So you do not have to consider this condition for discretionary remuneration.

-Salary Sacrifice is a matter of agreement between the employer and the employee.
-The role of the Revenue is to consider whether the arrangement is effective and the tax and NIC, which follow from this agreement.
+Salary sacrifice is a matter of agreement between the employer and the employee.
+The role of HMRC is to consider whether the arrangement is effective and the tax and NIC, which follow from this agreement.

 If an employer requests advice in organising a salary sacrifice, explain that this is a matter between the business and the employee.
-The Revenue cannot give advice on the terms and conditions of an employee’s contract.
-Information on salary sacrifice is available to the public on the HMRC website.
-It can be found amongst ‘publications’ under the heading of ‘specialist’.
-The web address is https://www.gov.uk/search?q=Specialist+Salary+Sacrifice.
+HMRC cannot give advice on the terms and conditions of an employee’s contract.
+Information on salary sacrifice is available to the public on gov.uk.